-The Supreme Court, Appellate Division held that the police officer’s injuries were not an accident but a result of an intentional assault, and thus were not covered by the uninsured motorist endorsement in the police officer’s auto insurance policy.
+The Supreme Court, Appellate Division held that the police officer’s injury was not an accident but a result of an intentional assault, and thus was not covered by the uninsured motorist endorsement in the police officer’s auto insurance policy.

 I don’t agree with the Appellate Division that these events were the result of an intentional assault.
 However, I believe this case was poorly argued by the attorneys.

 For the purpose of the police officer being able to be compensated for his injury from his uninsured coverage, only the dragging incident need be an accident and not intentional.
 If knocking down the police officer at the police station was an intentional assault, that act would not have prevented the police officer from asserting an uninsured claim.